 It’s imperative to hold an adequate slush fund.
 However well you plan, you haven’t got a crystal ball; there will always be issues that slip through your net.

-· How will you manage accidents and unforeseen events?
+How will you manage accidents and unforeseen events when renting your property?

 There are no guarantees, no matter how well you’ve researched your market, so make sure you plan for all eventualities.